Using SIMD processor extensions in OxCaml

 language.
 Instead, the compiler translates certain “builtin” externals directly

 to SIMD instructions.
-Your code should use the ocaml_simd_sse
+Your code should use ocaml_simd_avx or ocaml_simd_sse,

 module Float32x4 = Ocaml_simd_sse.Float32x4